bbelderbos/codeimag.es/README.md

 ## Contributing

-Any help to make this tool better is welcome, please log an issue [here](https://github.com/bbelderbos/codeimag.es/issues) (for pybites-carbon related issues, use [its repo](https://github.com/PyBites-Open-Source/pybites-carbon)) - thanks.
+Any help to make this tool better is welcome, please log an issue [here](https://github.com/bbelderbos/codeimag.es/issues) (for pybites-carbon related issues, use its repo [here](https://github.com/PyBites-Open-Source/pybites-carbon)) - thanks.